po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

   cd git-init-sample
   ```

-* Next, use `git pull` to pull down the changes from the remote `git-init-sample` repository.
+* Next, use `git pull` to pull down any changes from the remote `git-init-sample` repository.
 Just like when we did a `git push`, we use `origin` to represent the original directory&mdash;or more precisely the original repository's URL&mdash;followed by the name of the branch, which in `main`.

   ```bash
   git pull origin main
   ```

-* Right now, our local repository is up-to-date with the remote repository, so you will get a message reading "Already up to date.".
+* Right now, our local repository is up-to-date with the remote repository, so you will get a message stating "Already up to date".
 This means that the local version of your repository is up to date with the remote version being hosted on GitHub.

 * If the remote repository has changes that you do not have locally, you will get a message that lists the changes made, similar to the one below: